wilsonte-umich/mdi-suite-template/overview.md

 - <https://github.com/MiDataInt/mdi-suite-template>

-## Quick Start
+## Quick start

 [**Click here**](https://github.com/MiDataInt/mdi-suite-template/generate)
-to create a new suite repository from this template.
+to create a new tool suite repository from the template.

 >We recommend **NAME-mdi-tools** as the name of your repository, replacing 'NAME' with an informative name of your choosing,